smasschelin/GA-TrackMaven-03/README.md

 03_Count_Vectorization.py -- Natural Language Processing

-Topic_Modeling_Final.ipynb -- An explanation of the Latent Dirichlet Allocation model for topic modeling, plus notes on how to automate the process and some next steps for making predictions based on topic distributions
+[Topic_Modeling_Final.ipynb](https://github.com/smasschelin/GA-TrackMaven-03/blob/master/Topic_Modeling_Final.ipynb) -- An explanation of the Latent Dirichlet Allocation model for topic modeling, plus notes on how to automate the process and some next steps for making predictions based on topic distributions

+[Topic_Modeling_Final.py](https://github.com/smasschelin/GA-TrackMaven-03/blob/master/Topic_Modeling_Final.py) -- Same as above but as plain .py file.